keleshev/keleshev.com/composable-error-handling-in-ocaml.md

 There is a way to work around the two downsides.
-You can lift each function you want to compose to a result type where `'error` can encompass all the possible errors.
+You can lift each function you want to compose to a result type where `'error` can encompass all the possible errors in your combined expression.
 However, that adds boilerplate per each function and requires to manage the new "large" error type.

 Compared with _B.
-Result type with strings for errors_ approach, we lose composition (wich is a big deal), mix up the happy path with error handling, but gain the ability to distinguish and exhaustively check error cases, while having a strong error contract.
+Result type with strings for errors_ approach, we lose composition (wich is a big deal), mix up the happy path with error handling, but regain the ability to distinguish and exhaustively check error cases, while having a strong error contract.

 Seems like you can't have the cake and eat it too.